 Assembly of these covers is a really simple process and we does’nt require great technical skills, a little thought and creativity is what is needed here.
 Depending on the dimensions of our raised bed, for example let’s say that ours is approx 4ft wide; use 1” polythene piping bent in a hoop or semi-circle shape and secure to outside edges of bed.
 These ensure we have a smooth surface for the plastic or mesh cover.
 I would space these hoops approx 2ft apart, if we have say an 8ft bed then we require 4 in total.
 Run a little narrow strip of wood or similar material across the very top of the hooped polythene piping and secure all four semi-hoops to the timber strip.
 Place the polythene cover over these hoops and secure to main raised bed frame, by means of a 2″ X 1″ timber lathe or frame.

 Advantages of cover:

 A well secured cover on our raised bed will give us the feel and appearance of a glasshouse or greenhouse.
 The growing conditions are seriously enhanced and also provides a barrier to the many pests, slugs, birds and pets that may damage our fruit or vegetables.
-Along with protecting from harsh conditions, the cover will act to retain moisture, the temperature within this frame is always warmer than outside and this will act to stimulate growth practically all year round.
+Along with protecting from harsh conditions, the raised bed cover will act to retain moisture, the temperature within this frame is always warmer than outside and this will act to stimulate growth practically all year round.
 If needs be, we can open this cover during daytime and let the air circulate within and can then be closed at night time.
 With the mesh or fleece system in place, this allows for air to circulate throughout and rain water to continually penetrate right through to the plants and soil.
-These covers are very practical, they are so easy to assemble and serves many purposes.
+These covers are very practical, they are so easy to assemble and serve many purposes.

 that flowers and plants are a continuum

 will always be coming full circle”